 To download a one-page Talking to Your Employees about Vaccines Guide, click here.

 This benefit for businesses is made possible through the COVID-19 Rapid Screening Initiative – an initiative with the Ontario Chamber Network.
+Rapid testing is quick, easy, and free.

 The Hamilton Rapid Testing pick-up centre is located at 44 Frid Street and operates from Tuesday to Thursday, 10 am to 3 pm.
 Kits cannot be picked up without an appointment.